Hardcoreprawn/architecture/input/posts/requirements/performance.md

 Typically, we would look at the 95th percentile of results for these, so you don't have to be 100% perfect, but you should be 95% on target, to be 100%.
     a.
 A user log-in to the system should be completed within 1 second.
     b.
 All pages should render 'on the glass' within 1 second.
-The system can support at least 25 concurrent page 'views' per second.
+The system can support at least 25 concurrent 'views' of pages per second.